The Cost of Private Fertility Treatment

 As a clinic we recognise that private fertility treatment is a costly process.
 Patients need to be aware that bills from their private consultant and bills from the fertility clinic are issued and dealt with separately.
 This document details what to expect from your fertility bills and includes some examples of what our patients can expect to pay.

 The Shropshire and Mid Wales Fertility Unit Charges document shows the charges levied by the Shropshire and Mid Wales Fertility Unit for various appointments, treatments and packages.
 Staff are happy to explain these figures if you wish.
+You can also view our pricing documents for private scanning and an Endometrial Scratch.

 As part of your treatment package you will be required to have blood samples taken and laboratory tests run.
 These are billed by the SaTH Pathology department and the cost of these are also included in the document above.